Only by accurate diagnosis and addressing underlying hormone imbalances, will the condition be corrected.

 - Avoid sugars, processed carbohydrates, trans fats, dairy, hormone disruptors (BPAs), and growth hormones (found in non-organic meat and dairy products).

 - Green Tea, plus other herbs that are clinically showing promise include: Paeonia lactiflora (White peony), Vitex agnus-castus (Chaste berry) Cimicifuga racemosa (black cohosh), and Glycyrrhiza spp. (licorice).

 - Diet, exercise and stress management must be implemented as a lifestyle change, not as a temporary corrective measure.

 - Losing 5-10% of total body weight can offer significant improvements in restoring insulin sensitivity and reducing male androgens.

-- Anti-androgen drug therapy ie. Spironalactone (Aldactone), Cyproterone acetage, Flutamide (Eulexin), and Finasteride (Propecia, Proscar) act to improve hirsutism, each drug having pros and cons.
+- Anti-androgen drug therapy ie. Spironolactone (Aldactone), Cyproterone acetate, Flutamide (Eulexin), and Finasteride (Propecia, Proscar) act to improve hirsutism, each drug having pros and cons.